hobbsy/hobbsy.github.io/_posts/2020-09-07-fix-ssh-error-no-matching-cipher-on-synology.md

 To fix this I found a helpful blog post by [Mattias Geniar](https://ma.ttias.be/ssh-error-unable-negotiate-ip-no-matching-cipher-found/).

-The solution that worked for me was to go to Control Panel in Synology DSM, then choose from the left-hand column "Terminal & SNMP" > "Terminal", and then change the value to "High".
+His solution that worked for me was to go to Control Panel in Synology DSM, then choose from the left-hand column "Terminal & SNMP" > "Terminal", and then change the value to "High".

 After applying the setting SSH is back working again with no errors.